tcsarmento/AI-Code-Super-Challenge/README.md

 - Full-stack and microservices architecture
 - Real-time analytics, automation, and AI integration
 - CI/CD, security, and monitoring best practices

-## 🤝 Community & Support

-- Join our GitHub Discussions for help and networking
-- Share your progress on social media with **#AICodeSuperChallenge**

 ---